JHU-PL-Lab/www-fpse/lecture/variants.md

  * Observe `Ok(4) : (int, 'a) result` and `Error("bad") : ('a, string) result`

 #### Recursive data structures
-  - A common use of variant types: self-referential ones
+  - A common use of variant types: self-referential data structures
   - Functional programming is fantastic for computing over tree-structured data
   - Recursive types can refer to themselves in their own definition
      - similar in spirit to how C structs can be recursive (but, no pointers needed here)